ivorscott/blog2/content/posts/2019-12-28-ultimate-go-development-with-docker.md

 FROM node:10.15.0-alpine as base
 ```

-I have gone ahead and specified the node:10.15.0-apline image.
-Apline image are incredible small and lightweight.
+I have gone ahead and specified the `node:10.15.0-apline` image.
+Apline images are incredibly lightweight.
 The lighter the image the better.

 **Note:** Alpine images are so light weight, they remove some parts required for image scanning tools to detect vulnerabilities.
-We won't be including any image scanning tools in this tutorial but It's worth mentioning that such a thing exists.
+We won't be including any image scanning tools in this tutorial but such things exists.

 Let's add some meta data to the client Dockerfile just like before: